Mo-Ashad/Portfolio/README.md

 Remember one thing keep going and keep working one day you will success IN Sha Allah. won't worry allah always.
 Today I'm learning how to downloads tools for Consistency,learning,thinking what i learn,
-Today i learn Amazon EC2 Services
+Today i learn Amazon EC2 Services and if our EC2 service is stop then what should i check and how to fix that.